-Once your pet is fully transitioned to our raw food, you'll see a transformation of soft luxurious fur, firmer smaller odorless stools, cleaner teeth, healthier gums, better weight, fewer allergies, strengthened immune system and a frisky attitude......The overall flourishing health they deserve.
-And even better...they'll require less food!
+Once your pet is fully transitioned to our raw food, you'll see a transformation of fewer allergies, better weight, soft luxurious fur, firmer smaller odorless stools, cleaner teeth, healthier gums, a strengthened immune system and a frisky attitude......The overall flourishing health they deserve.
+And even better...they'll require much less food!
 Our raw food is so bioavailable that your pets body will easily absorb all the nutrients (and expel very little waste) therefore needing less food.

 Feeding Raw Bones

 There are a couple reasons to feed your carnivores raw meaty bones.
 The most important is for healthy teeth and gums.
 Gnawing on certain types of raw meaty bones cleans their teeth naturally by rubbing off any plaque before it can adhere to the teeth and gums.
 If you check out a coyote or cougars teeth you'll see they are clean, strong and healthy.
 (We wouldn't advise it though) It's important that the bone fit the pet.
 When it comes to bones, size matters!
 Dogs and cats that want to gulp and swallow big bony pieces may be better candidates for poultry necks, thighs, and wings.
 Poultry bones are lighter, less dense, and can be easily digested even when swallowed whole.
 Cats do really well with chicken necks, wings and medium size chunks of dense muscle meat.
 A large or weight bearing bone will not have the same affect and should only be given to dogs for recreation and while being supervised.